Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Introduction

-In this work, we consider a regularization that takes advantage of additional data sources.
-When the VAR model is stable and the steady-state data are abundant, the steady-state data can be used to improve the estimation accuracy~\cite{huasch09,huasonsch10,huasch11,zavjulboy11,wanhursch13,largorhom15}.
-In~\cite{huasch11}, the Lyapunov penalty is proposed to make use of the steady-state nonsequence data in conjunction with the standard least-squares estimator.
-In~\cite{zavjulboy11}, the perturbed steady-state data is used to infer the sparse, stable gene expression models.
-In~\cite{wanhursch13}, both steady-state and temporal data are integrated for estimating gene regulatory networks.
+In a different vein, steady-state data provide opportunity for improving model accuracy.
+When the VAR model is stable and steady-state data are abundant, several authors show that the steady-state data can help reduce the estimation error~\cite{huasch09,huasonsch10,huasch11,zavjulboy11,wanhursch13,largorhom15}.
+In~\cite{huasch11}, steady-state data are leveraged to form the Lyapunov regularization.
+In~\cite{zavjulboy11}, the perturbed steady-state data is used to infer sparse, stable gene expression networks.
+In~\cite{wanhursch13}, both steady-state and temporal data are integrated in the estimation of the gene regulatory networks.
 Other work that employs steady-state data for system identification includes~\cite{huasch09,huasonsch10,largorhom15}.

-Hence, we move one step further, leveraging the availability of limited time sequences and the abundant steady-state data, meanwhile imposing additional structural constraints to reduce the complexity of the model.
-The resulting estimator is a least-squares estimator, regularized by the Lyapunov penalty, and constrained by an explicit sparsity or low-rank requirement.
-That is, the state transition matrix is constrained to have a specific number of nonzeros or a specific rank.
-The identification problem then becomes nonconvex (due to the Lyapunov penalty and the low-complexity constraint) and nonsmooth (due to the low-complexity constraint).
-We propose solving the problem by the proximal alternating linearization method~(PALM).
-An advantage of PALM is that it is globally convergent to a critical point and the objective value monotonically decreases.
-Moreover, the proximal operators therein admit closed-form expressions and therefore the implementation is particularly simple.
-It is also straightforward for PALM to handle stability constraints and other convex low-complexity constraints (e.g., $\ell_1$ constraint or nuclear norm constraint).
+In this paper, we leverage both time sequence and steady-state nonsequence data for the model estimation.
+We propose a least-squares estimator regularized by the Lyapunov penalty subject to the cardinality or rank constraints on the state transition matrix.
+The identification problem is nonconvex due to the Lyapunov penalty and nonsmooth due to the low-complexity constraints.
+We solve the problem by using the proximal alternating linearization method~(PALM).
+An advantage of PALM is that it converges to a critical point starting from any initial condition.
+We prove this global convergence property of PALM and show that the estimation error is monotonically decreasing with the PALM iterations.
+We obtain closed-form expressions for the proximal operators to facilitate implementation.
+We show that PALM can handle the stability constraints and also the convex low-complexity (e.g., the $\ell_1$ or the nuclear-norm) constraints.
+We demonstrate that our approach outperforms the gradient projection method in both computational time and solution quality.